VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

     Initialize minigui failure when using /usr/local/etc/MiniGUI.cfg as config file.

 A) Usually, there are two possible reasons.
-One is that you have already run an `mginit` program; other is that you did not exit MiniGUI properly when you run `mginit` last time.
+One is that you have already run an `mginit` program; the other is you did not exit MiniGUI properly when you run `mginit` last time.
 If it is the second reason, you can delete `minigui` file and `mginit` file in `/var/tmp/` directory.
 If it still does not work, please restart your computer.

-Q) Why do the following statement show when I run MiniGUI?
+Q) Why do the following statements show when I run MiniGUI?

     NEWGAL: Does not find matched engine: fbcon.
     Error in step 3: Can not get graphics engine information!